Skip to content

 Funding Rates Explained

-When the futures price is above spot price (bullish market), the funding rate is positive.
+When the perpetual contract trades above the spot price (bullish market), the funding rate is positive.
 Longs pay shorts.
-This incentivizes more people to go short, pushing the futures price back toward spot.

-When the futures price is below spot price (bearish market), the funding rate is negative.
+When the perpetual contract trades below the spot price (bearish market), the funding rate is negative.
 Shorts pay longs.
-This incentivizes more people to go long, pushing the price back up.

 Understanding Liquidation

-Liquidation is the forced closure of your position when your margin balance drops below the maintenance margin — the minimum amount required to keep the position open.
-When liquidated, you lose your entire margin for that position.
+Liquidation is the forced closure of your position when your margin balance drops below the maintenance margin required to keep your position open.
+The exchange automatically closes your position to prevent further losses.

 Risks of Trading Bitcoin Futures